← Back to 後漢書

 [] [] []

 He became governor of Yi province.
 Zhong Hao was bold and ambitious.
 In three years he won the tribes of Minshan to Han rule.
 Note [1]: Tribes such as Bailang had cut tribute since Zhu Fu died; when Zhong Hao came, they renewed submission.
 He arrested Yongchang's governor for bribing Liang Ji with a golden snake; the high ministers quailed, and Liang Ji hated him for it.
 Note [2]: A cult leader Fu Zhi in Ba rose as 'Heaven's King'; Zhong Hao and Ying Cheng failed to suppress him and took casualties.
 Liang Ji used the failure to impeach Zhong Hao and Ying Cheng.
-Li Gu argued the defeat came from harsh local clerks, not the governors' orders.
+Grand Commandant Li Gu submitted a memorial of rescue saying: 'Your servant has heard that the harm in the attack and seizure was originally not the intent of Hao and Cheng; truly it was because county clerks feared the law and dreaded crime, pressed pursuit in bitter depth, and brought about this ill-omened outcome.
 Rebels were rising everywhere.
-Punishing men who first exposed major crime would make officials cover up wrongdoing.
-Note [3]: Empress Dowager Liang read Li Gu's plea and pardoned them, stripping only their posts.'
+Punishing men who first exposed major crime would make officials cover up wrongdoing."
+Note [3]: Empress Dowager Liang read Li Gu's plea and pardoned them, stripping only their posts.

 86